technicat/ideas/apps.md

 - A comic book authoring system, something that supports more than just reproducing the static pages of a regular comic books, i.e. audio, video...(there used to be a slick Unity-based package, and I know Bay Raitt was working on a VR comic book system).
 - A shopping list which you can easily add to via camera (using AI classification, of course...), bar code, or I suppose you could just type something.
 - Pill reminder.
+- Lie detector (could be a game, too).